jstoops/product-pricing-agent/README.md

 ### How will we evaluate performance?

-From our Predicted Proces verses Actual prices.
+From our Predicted Prices verses Actual prices.

 **Model-centric or Technical Metrics**: